b-crawl/bcrawl/README.md

   - v1.22: Wearing an amulet of the gourmand lets players heal from eating chunks like ghouls do.
   - v1.22: Amulets of regeneration give health regeneration equal to 3% of current mana instead of a flat amount.
   - v1.22: Amulets of rage let players drink potions, use wands, and throw items while berserk.
 They also remove the berserk duration penalty for actions other than melee attacks.
-  - v1.22.1: Good stat rings are +2 to +8 instead of +2 to +6.
+  - v1.23: Good stat rings are +2 to +8 instead of +2 to +6.
-  - v1.22.1: Scarves "of cloud immunity" are now scarves "of clouds", and can be evoked to create fog.
+  - v1.23: Scarves "of cloud immunity" are now scarves "of clouds", and can be evoked to create fog.
+  - v1.23: Potions of blood are no longer considered evil items.
+  - v1.23: Giant spiked clubs have lower base delay.
+(20 -> 19)
+  - v1.23: Great maces have higher base damage (17 -> 26) but higher base delay (17 -> 20) and higher min delay (0.7 -> 1.0).

 #### Removed Items
   - Amulet of Harm